open-gpdb/pxf/README.md

 ## automation/
 Contains the automation and integration tests for PXF against the various datasources

-## singlecluster/
-Hadoop testing environment to exercise the pxf automation tests

 ## concourse/
 Resources for PXF's Continuous Integration pipelines